Cemetery: Re-use of graves

+Abandonment

+An abandoned graveyard or cemetery is no longer being used or maintained, and has fallen into a state of disrepair.
+Graveyards may be abandoned for various reasons, such as financial difficulty, natural disaster, unpleasant reputation and/or accessibility.
+Abandoned cemeteries ordinarily fade away in gradual manner.
+Abandoned cemeteries are of particular interest to urban explorers.
+There are thousands of abandoned graveyards in the United States.

+Locating and identifying individual graves in an abandoned cemetery may be hard due to lithophytes or lichens overgrowing on the tombstone markings.
+In some cases, it may be difficult because the tombstones have been vandalized.

 Superstitions

 In many countries, cemeteries are places believed to hold both superstition and legend characteristics, being used, usually at night times, as an altar in supposed black magic ceremonies or similarly clandestine happenings, such as devil worshipping, grave-robbing (gold teeth and jewelry are preferred), thrilling sex encounters, or drug and alcohol abuse not related to the cemetery aura.

 The legend of zombies, as romanticized by Wade Davis in The Serpent and the Rainbow, is not exceptional among cemetery myths, as cemeteries are believed to be places where witches and sorcerers get skulls and bones needed for their sinister rituals.

 In the Afro-Brazilian urban mythos (such as Umbanda), there is a character loosely related to cemeteries and its aura: the Zé Pilintra (in fact, Zé Pilintra is more related to bohemianism and night life than with cemeteries, where the reigning entity is Exu Caveira or Exu Cemitério, similar to Voodoo Baron Samedi).